-Baking Soda Paste
+Make a Baking Soda Paste

-Baking soda can help fight these microbes and freshen up your smelly shoes at the same time.
-Sprinkling a little baking soda in your shoes, or even your socks, will help keep your feet dry, thereby preventing fungus from attacking your toenails.
+Baking soda can help fight these microbes and freshen up your shoes at the same time.
+Sprinkling a little baking soda in your shoes, or even socks, will help keep your feet dry, preventing fungus from attacking your toenails.